hynprk/Predicting-2020-American-Federal-Election/README.md

-# Predicting 2020 American Federal Election
+# Predicting Populate Vote of 2020 American Federal Election
 We employed multilevel logistic regression models with post-stratification to predict the overall popular vote of the 2020 American Federal Election.

 For license reasons, we were unable to upload the data sets into this repository.